balqui/pytokr/README.md

 whatever remains there.
 Calling `item()` at end of file will raise an exception.

-It is valid to call `item()` within a `for w in items()` loop provided there is still at least one item not yet read.
+Both combine naturally: it is valid to call `item()` within a `for w in items()` loop provided there is still at least one item not yet read.
 The reading will advance on and the next item in the loop will correspond to the advance.

 All items provided are of type `str` and will not contain white space; casting into `int` or `float` or whatever, if